 The Air.o includes a 15-year warranty and has perforations for easier vacuuming.
 A vacuum gets rid of dirt even in the carpet’s padding.
-Air.o is a soft flooring option that allows airflow between the carpet and pad.
+The perforations also allow airflow between the carpet and pad.

-It’s a VOC-free carpet with a design that lessens the likelihood of mold or mildew growth.
-Air.o is a sustainable carpeting option for homeowners with allergies.
+Air.o by Mohawk is a VOC-free carpet with a design that lessens the likelihood of mold or mildew growth.

 2. Proximity Mills

-Proximity Mills carpets are either low-VOC or VOC-free.
+Proximity Mills carpets are low-VOC or VOC-free.
 The low-VOC carpets emit low Volatile Organic Compounds that are harmless to the public’s health.
-The carpets have the CRI Green Label Plus certification.
+These carpets have the CRI Green Label Plus certification.
 The label guarantees the highest indoor air quality standard.

-Proximity Mills manufactures carpets through sustainable methods.
-The Nylon 6,6 carpets are recyclable.
-Old carpet materials and pre-consumer waste make new carpet fibers.
+Proximity Mills manufactures carpets through sustainable methods, using old carpet and pre-consumer waste.
+The Nylon 6.6 carpets are recyclable.

 Earthweave sells eco-friendly, zero-VOC carpets made of 100% natural fiber.
 Bio-Floor™ carpets are free of pesticides or stain retardants.
 They don’t contain synthetic dyes and chemicals.
 Earthweave carpets are ideal for homeowners with sensitive skin and allergies.

 Unlike most brands, Earthweave sells wool carpets in their natural fleece colors.
 Their OrganoSoftColors™ line features carpets with organic dyes.
-All Earthweave carpets don’t feature latex adhesives or formaldehyde in the backing.
+No Earthweave carpets have latex adhesives or formaldehyde in the backing.
 Instead, they use low-VOC seam tape for installation.